openvinotoolkit/openvino/src/frontends/onnx/docs/how_to_add_op.md

                                                                 return add->outputs();
                                                             })));
 ```
-If an OV Core operation provides exactly what you need (without decomposition to subgraph), `OpExtension` can be a good choice.
-The example of usage can look like below:
+If an OpenVINO Core operation provides exactly what you need (without decomposition to subgraph), `OpExtension` can be a good choice.
+An example of usage can look like below:
 ```cpp
 core.add_extension(ov::frontend::onnx::OpExtension<ov::opset9::Add>("org.openvinotoolkit", "CustomAdd"));
 ```
 If you need to register an custom operation for a [Model Optimizer](../../../../tools/mo) scenario, you should consider `SOExtension`.
 More details about it can be found in [Library with Extensions](../../../../docs/Extensibility_UG/Intro.md#create-a-library-with-extensions).
-### Python based extensions
+### Python-based extensions
 C++ based extensions have their equivalents in Python.
-For `ConversionExtension` an example of usage can look like:
+For `ConversionExtension`, an example of usage can look like:
 ```python
 from openvino.frontend.onnx import ConversionExtension ...